Johnny Whiteley

 John William Whiteley MBE (20 November 1930 – 13 February 2022) was an English professional rugby league footballer and coach.
 He played his entire club career with Hull FC making over 400 appearances between 1950 and 1965.
 He also represented Great Britain at international level, winning the Rugby League World Cup with the team in 1954 and 1960.

 Whiteley began his coaching career while still playing at Hull in 1963 and remained in the role after retiring as player.
 He resigned in 1970 and joined Hull Kingston Rovers, where he coached until 1972.
 He also coached the Great Britain national team on two occasions.
 In recognition of his achievements in the sport, he was inducted into the Rugby Football League Hall of Fame in 2018.

 Early life

 Whiteley was born on 20 November 1930.
 He grew up in Hull during the Second World War, during which his house was hit by a bomb in the Hull Blitz.
 He began playing rugby league for Hull Boys' Club when the club reformed in 1946.
-Like many of his team mates, he agreed not to sign for a professional club until the completion of his National Service.
+Like many of his teammates, he agreed not to sign for a professional club until the completion of his National Service.